Markisino/Crosshair/README.md

 6. Hope you will enjoy the game!

 ## Deliverable 2 files
-The files used for D1 are:
+The files used for D2 are:
 - main.py (main game file)
 - pvp.py (The PvP game configuration)
 - pvc.py (the PvC game configuration)
+- cvc.py (The CvC game configuraiton)
 - config.py
 - board.py
 - player.py (The player file)
 - minimax.py (The Computer file)
 - README.md and README.pdf
 - Expectation of Originality

-Disregard the other files for the moment.
-These are for future Deliverable and iteration.
-- earl-teststuff
-- treeTests.py
-- tester.py
-- To-Do.md (to keep track team task)